 By default, the “Schedule for Download” box is unchecked.
 Check it, and then select the frequency with which Calibre will check for new articles.
-Checking an RSS feed is not at all resource intensive, so feel free to err on the side of frequent checks.
+Checking an RSS feed is not at all resource-intensive, so feel free to err on the side of frequent checks.
 In my case, I’m fine just checking once a week.
 Click the Save button when you’re finished.

 You can repeat this process for as many as the pre-populated news sources as you wish.
-Each will create an separate magazine that you can send to your Kindle or other ereader.
+Each will create a separate magazine that you can send to your Kindle or other eReader.
 When you’re done, return to the main window and click “Fetch News”—this should download all your scheduled magazines manually.
 You should only have to do this once, since from now on it’ll download them automatically on your schedule.

 Using a Custom News Source

 If Calibre doesn’t have a feed for the news source you want, you can add it yourself.
 For example, let’s say you want to keep up with the news articles from your friendly How-To Geek.
-(Calibre has a How-To Geek news source built in, but it sends all articles from the site—whereas this feed will just send the news articles.)
+(Calibre has a How-To Geek news source built-in, but it sends all articles from the site—whereas this feed will just send the news articles.)

-Again, right click on the Fetch news button in Calibre’s toolbar.
+Again, right-click on the Fetch news button in Calibre’s toolbar.
 This time, click on “Add or Edit a Custom News Source”.

 On the window that appears, click the “New Recipe” button along the bottom of the window.